RISs and Sidelink Communications in Smart Cities: The Key to Seamless Localization and Sensing: Open Research Challenges

 \subsection{Resource Allocation and Coordination}

-RIS-aided \ac{las} systems involve APs, beacons, RISs, and UEs, making them inherently heterogeneous.
-Resource allocation for \ac{las} tasks, including power allocation, time-frequency allocation, beamforming design, and scheduling must be carefully designed to ensure a favorable trade-off with conventional communication services.
+Resource allocation for \ac{las} tasks, including power and time-frequency allocation, beamforming design, and scheduling, must be carefully designed to ensure a favorable trade-off with conventional communication services.
 Depending on the \ac{kpi} requirements of the applications that send \ac{las} service requests, new objectives that consider integrated \ac{las} and communications should be formulated and satisfied.
 An important part of resource allocation is RIS phase profile optimization and multiplexing~\cite{keykhosravi2022ris}.
 Broad RIS beams lead to coverage reduction, while narrow pencil beams are sensitive to misalignment.
-Hence, highly adaptive RIS profile designs are needed, relying, when possible, on prior UE and object state information.
-When RISs are large, the near-field effects need to be taken into consideration and the beamforming designs should account for the curvature of arrival, resulting in beam-focusing designs.
-RIS multiplexing can be addressed by time multiplexing, temporal coding, and making use of high path loss for spatial reuse.
+Hence, highly adaptive RIS profile designs are needed, relying, when possible, on prior UE and object state information. {When dealing with multiple RISs and UEs, resource allocation becomes more complex, and the increased coordination overhead needs to be accounted for.} RIS multiplexing can be addressed by time multiplexing, temporal coding, and making use of high path loss for spatial reuse.
 The afore-described resource allocation problems can be tackled by a combination of traditional optimization-based methods (e.g., convex optimization) and learning-based methods (e.g., reinforcement learning).